obriencj/obriencj.github.io/README.md

 # Overview

-GitHub Pages site built with [Pelican] using the action from [Inelegant].
+GitHub Pages site built with [Pelican] using the action from the [Inelegant] theme.

 [Pelican]: https://github.com/getpelican/pelican